sfigg/commercialization-public/manufacture/desktop/preinstall-apps-using-dism.md

     Dism /Image:c:\test\offline /Remove-ProvisionedAppxPackage /PackageName:microsoft.devx.appx.app1_1.0.0.0_neutral_en-us_ac4zc6fex2zjp
     ```

+    **Note**   If the app isn't registered to a user profile in the image—for example if the image is generalized and hasn't been deployed—it's removed from the image.
+If the Windows image has been booted and a user profile has been created, the provisioned app is registered for that user and must be removed by using the Remove-AppxPackage cmdlets after you remove the provisioning for the app.

 5. If you want to update the app, you can preinstall the updated version of the Microsoft Store-signed app.
 At a command prompt, type:

     ```